Why take this course

 - Next intake: 3 Intakes per year

-- Study options: On campus (Johannesburg, Pretoria, Durban & Cape Town) and Online
+- Study options: On campus (Johannesburg, Pretoria, Durban & Cape Town) and 2 Online study options (Flexi or Live)

 - Modules: 26